fergusq/tampio/README.md

 In Tampio, a function is always defined for one class and is polymorphic to that class.
 This means that it is possible to define the same function differently for multiple classes.

-A function always has one parameter and one expression that is the return value.
+A function normally has one parameter and one expression that is the return value.
+Certain essive functions can have two parameters.

     [parameter/genitive] [function name] on [expression/nominative].
     [parameter/nominative] [function name/essive] on [expression/nominative]
+    [parameter/nominative] [function name/past passive participle essive] [parameter] on [expression/nominative]

 The name of the parameter must have two words: an adjective and the name of the class.
 For example, to define a function called `dimensio` for the `vektori` class,